dComputeCore/general-golem/README.md

+**Note: This demo is for the older Alpha II release and will not work on the current release**

 This is a Dockerized golem requestor environment.
 It will allow you to execute a script on the golem network from your present working directory ($PWD).
 It also adds additional logging for debugging purposes.